ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned counting unique names as a Big O practice problem.
 - Learned bubble sort and its O(n^2) complexity.
 - Learned why bubble sort is rarely used in practice.
+- Learned merge sort and its O(n log n) complexity.